grantcarthew/python-define/README.md

 # define

-An OpenAI powered command-line linguistics assistant.
+An OpenAI-powered command-line linguistics assistant.

-If you're like me, you are often unsure about the spelling of words and sometimes the definition of a word.
-Or you are a programmer trying to come up with a name for that variable, function, data, whatever.
+If you're like me, you often feel unsure about the spelling of words, and sometimes even the definition of a word.
+Perhaps you're a programmer trying to come up with a name for that variable, function, data, or whatever else.

-The `define` command is a godsend.
-One of the best things to come out of Large Language Models.
+The 'define' command is a godsend.
+It's one of the best things to come out of Large Language Models.

-It uses the OpenAI API to query for definitions of words.
-It fixes spelling mistakes and supplies synonyms and antonyms.
+It uses the OpenAI API to query definitions of words, correct spelling mistakes, and provide synonyms as well as antonyms.

-The `define` command only uses ChatGPT v3.5 and will cost you around $1 USD a month for typical use.
+The 'define' command solely utilizes ChatGPT v3.5 and will cost you around $1 USD per month for typical use.

 ## define IS NOT